- How can I learn to draw?

-What’s more, technology has revolutionised learning techniques.
-Today, you can contact your teacher and ask him questions via webcam – he might not be looking over your shoulder, but he can still give you tips on how to use a certain technique – blending, crumbling, wash, blending etc.
+Technology has revolutionised learning techniques, even for beginners.
+Today, you can contact your teacher and ask him questions via webcam - he might not be looking over your shoulder, but he can still give you tips on how to use a certain technique - blending, crumbling, wash, blending etc.

 There are some other little tips on how can reduce the cost of a drawing lesson booked through the Superprof website.

 Most tutors on the site offer the first hour of class for free.
 Just because you like the look of your tutor doesn’t mean you will get along with him.
 A trial lesson lets you see if you’ve made a good choice.

 And if you do like your new art teacher?